Witches' finger cookies served with red velvet hot chocolate 'blood' make a spooktacular treat for Halloween!

 The cookies will spread a little in the oven so you need to make sure that you make them quite thin – thinner than you want the cookies to end up.
 Use the back of a knife to make indentations in the knuckles to make them look more like fingers.

-Place the shaped cookies well spaced apart on the prepared baking sheets then place them in the freezer for at least 20 minutes, until frozen solid (this helps stop them spreading in the oven).
+Place the shaped cookies well spaced apart on the prepared baking sheets then place them in the freezer for at least 20 minutes, until frozen solid.

 When you are ready to decorate, use a little melted chocolate to stick on any fingernails that have come loose.
 Rub a little bit of ground cinnamon into the creases in the joints to make them look dirty.